 Salacia Prime Seafood and Steaks (AAA-rated since 2006), located within the Hilton Virginia Beach Oceanfront Hotel at the Oceanfront, is the only Four-Diamond steakhouse in Virginia, offering a refined and memorable dining experience, complete with the finest aged prime beef and delectable seasonally changing menu options.

 Coastal Grill has been a local haven for fresh seafood done right since 1989, and consistently brings one of the area’s best soft shell crabs to the table year after year.
 Fresh crab is lightly coated in a simple milk and flour coating, fried and served with their homemade scallion butter.
 Simple, crispy, and juicy.
-There’s no bells and whistles here.
+There are no bells and whistles here.
 Just great seafood, prepared perfectly.

 If you’re looking for modern vibes and classic drinks, Twist at Town Center is the bar for you.
 The menu here is always changing, but with a huge selection of martinis and other classic cocktails always available, this is a great place to stop for a cocktail before a show.

-For three generations, the family-owned and operated Waterman’s Surfside Grille has been serving up a taste of Virginia Beach - offering a range of fresh seafood, steaks, slow roasted ribs and burgers, and the can’t-miss Orange Crush cocktail.
+For three generations, the family-owned and operated Waterman’s Surfside Grille has been serving up a taste of Virginia Beach - offering a range of fresh seafood, steaks, slow-roasted ribs and burgers, and the can’t-miss Orange Crush cocktail.
 As with most of these places in our coastal city, their Fresh Fish of the Day is always the best place to start, but their crab cakes are also phenomenal.

-Operating out of the new DoubleTree by Hilton Virginia Beach Oceanfront, offers fresh fish, local oysters, hand-picked crab cakes, and fresh sushi, all with an unbeatable view of the Virginia Beach Boardwalk and Atlantic Ocean.
+Operating out of the new DoubleTree by Hilton Virginia Beach Oceanfront, offers fresh fish, local oysters, hand-picked crab cakes, and fresh sushi, all with an unbeatable view of the Virginia Beach Boardwalk and the Atlantic Ocean.
 Formally known as “Mahi Mah’s,” Mahi’s has been a local favorite for decades and, while it may have been recently revamped, the bones of what made this place so popular for so long are still firmly in-tact.

 Opening their doors in 1939, Steinhilber’s is the oldest family-owned restaurant in Virginia Beach, and for good reason.
 While their huge outdoor patio, with fire pits, string lights, and water views was added fairly recently, it has only added to the grandeur and elegance of this Virginia Beach staple, who also gets our vote for best-fried shrimp in the area.

 Located at the Virginia Beach Oceanfront, Catch 31 is a prime location for outdoor eating.
-With views of Neptune Park, in addition to the unbeatable view of the Atlantic Ocean, this is one our favorite place to enjoy live music at Neptune Park, including national bands like The Wailers, Canaan Smith, and Vertical Horizon.
+With views of Neptune Park, in addition to the unbeatable view of the Atlantic Ocean, this is one of our favorite place to enjoy live music at Neptune Park, including national bands like The Wailers, Canaan Smith, and Vertical Horizon.
 Sit at the open-air fire pit and enjoy a farm-to-table, and sea-to-table, menu highlighting the best of Coastal Virginia cuisine.

 Discover more restaurants in Virginia Beach!